-- 128. The Commissioner first informs the member concerned of the nature of the complaint and provides copies of the evidence offered in support of it.
-She sets out the particular provisions of the Code that appear, either on the basis of the complaint, or her preliminary assessment of the facts, to have been breached, at the same time inviting the member to respond in writing with a full and accurate account of the matters in question. - 129.
+- 131. The Commissioner first informs the member concerned of the nature of the complaint and provides copies of the evidence offered in support of it.
+She sets out the particular provisions of the Code that appear, either on the basis of the complaint, or her preliminary assessment of the facts, to have been breached, at the same time inviting the member to respond in writing with a full and accurate account of the matters in question. - 132.
 After considering the member's written submission, the Commissioner may decide either to dismiss the complaint or to agree remedial action with the member.
 Remedial action may be agreed if the complaint, though justified, is minor and is acknowledged by the member concerned.
-Remedial action involves "putting the record straight", for instance by making an amendment to the Register; the member will also normally be expected to make a formal apology, either in writing or by means of a personal statement in the House.
-If the Commissioner and member agree remedial action, the Commissioner reports the circumstances and remedial action direct to the Committee for Privileges and Conduct.
-The Commissioner informs the complainant of the action taken in response to the complaint.

-- 130. If the member's written response is not sufficient to enable the Commissioner either to dismiss the complaint or agree remedial action, the Commissioner may pursue the investigation by seeking further information, either from the member concerned or others, including the original complainant, third parties, or public or private bodies.
+Remedial action involves "putting the record straight", for instance by making an amendment to the Register; the member will also normally be expected to make a formal apology in writing to the chairman of the Sub-Committee on Lords' Conduct.
+If the Commissioner and member agree remedial action, the Commissioner explains the circumstances and remedial action in her report on the case.
+The Commissioner informs the complainant of the action taken in response to the complaint. - 133.
+If the member's written response is not sufficient to enable the Commissioner either to dismiss the complaint or agree remedial action, the Commissioner may pursue the investigation by seeking further information, either from the member concerned or others, including the original complainant, third parties, or public or private bodies.
 Such information is usually requested in writing in the first instance, though in some circumstances the Commissioner may decide to interview witnesses, either informally or by means of formal oral evidence.
 The Commissioner holds her meetings with witnesses in private.
 In the case of informal interviews, a note is made of the meeting and all parties are subsequently asked to confirm its accuracy.
 In the case of formal oral evidence, a full transcript is taken.
-The Committee for Privileges and Conduct decides to what extent evidence is published. - 131.
-The Committee for Privileges and Conduct and its Sub-Committee on Lords' Conduct have the power to send for persons, papers and records and may exercise this power as necessary in support of any investigation by the Commissioner.
+The Committee for Privileges and Conduct decides to what extent evidence is published.